-Different jobs and job types might require additional monitors.
+Different jobs and job types may require multiple monitors.
 For example, any position that needs to be viewing more than one full-screen window at a time.